feliciathestar/Scoop/README.md

 # Scoop
-A personalized recommendation and news injestion tool
+A personalized recommendation and news ingestion tool